Get,

 By Dr. Ankit Sankhe +2 more

 Yoga is an excellent exercise to increase strength and flexibility.
 Yoga is done in a calm and focused manner.
-It works by stretching that helps our stiff muscles to move better.
+It works by stretching which helps our stiff muscles to move better.
 Yoga can help in building core strength and focus on better body postures.
 It makes us aware of bending our body or slouching and helps us to adjust our pose.
-It is not about performing complex poses but habituating our body to simple poses.
+It is not about performing complex poses but habituating our bodies to simple poses.
 Yoga represents harmony, togetherness and an overall healing process.
-It is a connection between mind and soul that teaches the management of all physical, mental and behavioural activity.
+It is a connection between mind and soul that teaches the management of all physical, mental and behavioral activity.

 In my opinion, Savasana may help you in developing awareness.
 As your body unwinds, your mind might become more aware and focused, leading to inner exploration and increased mindfulness.